eda-ricercatore/racket-sandbox/README.md

 ###	Naming Conventions

-Use *Racket* style to describe identifiers (or names for values, functions, and macros); that is, use words in small letters, with a hyphen separating the words, for identifiers.
+Use *Racket* style to describe **identifiers** (or names for values, functions, and macros); that is, use words in small letters, with a hyphen separating the words, for identifiers.
+E.g., `factorial-function`, `mass-of-person`, `get-layout-area`, `optimize-mig`, `sat-solver`, `dpll-t`, and `modified-nodal-analysis`.

 The binding is an association (or "mapping"/relationship) between the identifier and the value, function, or macro.

+A compilation requirement is that each identifier must have a binding.

 References: